How to Block Spotify Ads from Any Device

 How to Use VPN for Listening to Spotify

 Virtual Private Network (VPN) applications are designed to connect to a server anywhere in the world, and that’s how someone could make use of Spotify’s global approach.
 The streaming service has too many different markets, and their ads vary from country to country as well.

 So, an American user, who is sick and tired of the English-speaking Spotify ads, has an opportunity to connect to a server in, let’s say, Italy to consume ads specific to that market.
 It’s not perfect, but might still be better to listen to a melodious Italian voice, that our user doesn’t understand, than to another annoying ad from their home country.

-Beware of the standard VPN limitations though: slower Internet connection, server disruptions, and weird pages opening in another language are not uncommon.
+Beware of the standard VPN limitations though: slower Internet connection, server disruptions, and weird pages opening in another language — these things are not uncommon.

-Similarly to VPN, a proxy connects a Mac through another country server.
+Just like a VPN does, a proxy connects a Mac through another country’s server.
 That’s another way how to listen to Spotify without ads at all or with ads in a different language.

 While many VPNs have an easy-to-use interface, changing proxy settings on a Mac machine is a manual and time-consuming process.
-And even if you are proficient enough to know how to play with proxy settings, finding a stable working server might be difficult.
+And even if you are proficient enough to know how to play with proxy settings, finding a stable working server might be quite a hassle.
 This will also make your connection slower.

 This can become even harder when trying to block ads in Spotify mobile version.
 VPN solutions are, often, cross-functional, meaning there are some great VPN apps also for iOS and Android.
 The best ones are not free.
 And the free ones are just as unstable as proxy server options that we’ve covered already.

 Another complication has to do with a device itself — most smartphones have geolocation services turned on.
 This way Spotify application can determine the actual country of user streaming, and take it as an invitation to play bloody ads between the songs.